AurelioDeRosa/Audero-Wav-Extractor/README.md

 This class requires PHP version 5.3 or higher

 ## Usage ##
 "Audero Wav Extractor" is very easy to use.
-All you need to do is include it and call the library's main method `extractChunck()` as you can see in the following snippet.
+Since it uses namespaces, you can use your own autoloader or the one included in the library to dynamically load the classes needed.
+If you already have your class' loader, you've to just add the path to the library to the include path.
+Otherwise, you can set the included loader as shown in the following example.
+After that, you can simply create an AuderoWavExtractor instance and call the library's main method `extractChunk()`.

     <?php
-       require_once('AuderoWavExtractor/AuderoWavExtractor.php');
+        // Set include path
+        set_include_path(get_include_path() .
+PATH_SEPARATOR . __DIR__ . '/../src/');
+        // Include the class loader
+        require_once 'Audero\Loader\AutoLoader.php';
+        // Set the classes' loader method
+        spl_autoload_register('Audero\Loader\AutoLoader::autoload');

-       $Extractor = new AuderoWavExtractor('path-to-source-file/filename.wav');
+        $extractor = new \Audero\WavExtractor\AuderoWavExtractor('path-to-source-file/filename.wav');
-       $Extractor->extractChunk(0, 2000);
+        $extractor->extractChunk(0, 2000);
     ?>

 ## Examples ##